smithlyke/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that creates an alias. a script that prints hello user, where user is the current Linux user. to Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+mod a script that creates an alias. a script that prints hello user, where user is the current Linux user. to Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.